-HARRISBURG, Pa. — The liquidator for Reliance Insurance Co. in an Aug.
-15 application requests approval from a Pennsylvania court of an estimated claims value process (ECVP) for certain class (e) proofs of claim (In re: Reliance Insurance Co. in liquidation, No. 1 REL 2001, Pa.
+HARRISBURG, Pa. — In the liquidation proceedings of Reliance Insurance Co., a Pennsylvania judge on Dec.
+4 approved the 100 percent distribution on class (b) and (c) notices of determination and approved an estimated claims value process for certain class (e) proofs of claim (In re: Reliance Insurance Co. in liquidation, No. 1 REL 2001, Pa.
 Cmwlth.).

 SAN JUAN, Puerto Rico — Finding that a settlement agreement was never approved by the court, a federal judge in Puerto Rico on Nov.
 25 denied insureds’ request to exclude certain settling insurers in an award of summary judgment to the Joint Underwriting Association (JUA) and to other insurers, including some that are in liquidation, on class action allegations of violations of the Racketeer Influenced and Corrupt Organizations Act (Noemi Torres Ronda, et al. v.
 Joint Underwriting Association, et al., No. 11-1826, D. Puerto Rico).

 NEW YORK — A New York justice on Nov.
 20 ordered interested parties to show cause why he should not approve a procedure for judicial review of recommended classifications and adjudications of claims in an insurer’s liquidation and why he should not appoint a referee to hear and report on objections (In re Atlantis Health Plan Inc., No. 450297/19, N.Y.
 Sup., New York Co.).